-\pictogram of allowed draw reins:
+\pictogram of allowed draw reins in Intermediate levels and above:

 3.2.4 Vaulting surcingle with underpad and girth.
 Under the girth, an underpad and/or pieces of sheepskin may be used for skin protection.
 The surcingle has two solid handles (grips) with two loops, one on each side.
 One short extra strap made of leather may be fixed between the inner edges of the right and left grip.
 This strap may be wrapped with material suitable to provide protection from injury.